How To Identify Bed Bugs: Eggs, Nymphs, and Adults

 • Color: Pearly white appearance.

 In Texas, where temperatures can soar during the summer months, bed bugs are known to reproduce quickly.
-This rapid reproduction makes it crucial to check your home for eggs if you suspect an infestation.
-A keen eye can help you catch them before they hatch and escalate the problem.
+This makes it crucial to check your home for eggs if you suspect an infestation.
+A keen eye can help you catch them before they hatch and the problem escalates.

-Nymphs are the juvenile stages of bed bugs, and they undergo several molts before reaching adulthood.
-These young bugs are characterized by:
+Nymphs are the juvenile stage of bed bugs, and they undergo several molts before reaching adulthood.

 • Size: Ranges from 1.5 to 4.5 millimeters long.

-• Color: Initially light-colored, often appearing translucent or pale yellow until they feed; after a meal, they become darker and more reddish-brown, resembling adult bed bugs.
-As they grow, they shed their exoskeletons, making them slightly darker each time.
+• Color: Initially light-colored, often translucent or pale yellow until they feed; after a meal, they become darker and more reddish-brown, resembling adult bed bugs.
+Each molt makes them slightly darker.

-• Location: Nymphs require a blood meal to grow, so you might find them crawling around in search of food, especially after dark; they are often found in similar hiding spots as eggs, including the seams of mattresses, headboards, and furniture crevices.
+• Location: Nymphs need a blood meal to grow, so you may find them crawling in search of food, especially after dark.
+They're often found in the same hiding spots as eggs, including mattress seams, headboards, and furniture crevices.

 If you're inspecting your home, particularly after a trip to a busy Texas hotel or rental property, pay close attention to these small critters, as their presence indicates a growing infestation.

-Adult bed bugs are more easily recognizable, making them a primary target for homeowners’ inspections.
-A typical adult bed bug generally looks like this:
+Adult bed bugs are the easiest stage to recognize, making them a primary target for homeowner inspections.

 • Size: About 4 to 5 millimeters long, roughly the size of an apple seed.